tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0/index.md

 In the grab-bag of breaking changes we have now formally deprecated [`qplot()`](https://ggplot2.tidyverse.org/reference/qplot.html).
 It will continue to work as always but will be a bit noisy about it.
 Don't expect the function to disappear, but the deprecation signals that we don't intend to do further work on [`qplot()`](https://ggplot2.tidyverse.org/reference/qplot.html) to keep it current with new features etc. In the same vein, [`stat()`](https://ggplot2.tidyverse.org/reference/aes_eval.html) and `..var..` for marking aesthetics from stats are also formally deprecated in favor of [`after_stat()`](https://ggplot2.tidyverse.org/reference/aes_eval.html).
 Again, the result is that using these old APIs will be noisy but still work.

-On the topic of [`after_stat()`](https://ggplot2.tidyverse.org/reference/aes_eval.html) the values and computations happening inside of this now works on the un-transformed variables rather than the transformed ones.
+On the topic of [`after_stat()`](https://ggplot2.tidyverse.org/reference/aes_eval.html), the values and computations inside of it now use the un-transformed variables rather than the transformed ones.
 This is a bit esoteric and only applies to aesthetics that have had a scale transformation applied to them, so you may never notice.

 Lastly, we have made a switch to using [`rlang::hash()`](https://rlang.r-lib.org/reference/hash.html) instead of [`digest::digest()`](https://rdrr.io/pkg/digest/man/digest.html) which may result in the automatic ordering of legends changing, again a pretty minor change.
+If you care about the ordering of the legends you can always take control of it using the `order` argument inside the different `guide_*()` constructors.

 ## Better errors